 Cardboard, glue, tiny pine cones, and scraps of birchbark — topped off with a sprinkle of glitter, the only special craft item you’ll need to do this — create a rustic miniature Christmas village!
-Kristin Nicholas –”Getting Stitched on the Farm” — gives a clear step-by-step tutorial for making your own.
+Crafty author-designer-teacher Kristin Nicholas (of the much-beloved “Getting Stitched on the Farm” blog) gives us a clear step-by-step tutorial for making our own.
+Got a few cardboard cereal boxes, scraps of birchbark, glue, and glitter?
+Tiny houses can be a part of your holiday mantel display, too.

 Snuggle the houses on a landscape of poly fibrefill or quilt batting snow, if you’ve got some on hand, or just drape a white cloth over crumbled balls of newspaper to make a winter landscape to showcase the minature village.